suhasadhav/python-code/README.md

 Run: python generateInsta.py "outputfile" "Text to Print on the background image"

 TODO: Background Image size is hardcoded(1080x1080), need to parameterize it

+**2. azure-scaler:** This automation script can be used to start/stop Azure VM, AKS clusters using repo file as given on azure-scaler/env.yaml

+Run: python envscaler.py --env ENV --action ACTION --repoFile env.yaml

+--env - environment name defined in repo file (e.g. dev/uat) --action - start/stop to be performed on given environment --repoFile - yaml file with details for all the resources of environment